-How should your organization prepare for the changes to the FLSA?
+Is your organization up-to-speed with the changes to the FLSA?

 After years of legal wrangling and a change in administration, adjustments to overtime exemption rules under the Fair Labor Standards Act (FLSA) were announced on September 24, 2019.
-The Department of Labor (DOL) released the final rule and it will be effective January 1, 2020.
+The Department of Labor (DOL) released the final rule and it went into effect January 1, 2020.

 Certain workers may be exempt from the FLSA's overtime rules if they receive a predetermined, fixed salary, which is not subject to reductions in the quality or quantity of work.
-Today, their salary must exceed a certain threshold (currently $455 per week, or $23,660 per year), known as the salary test.
-And they must perform certain job duties described in the FLSA's executive, administrative, and professional exemptions.
+Previously, their salary must have exceed a certain threshold ($455 per week, or $23,660 per year), known as the salary test.
+And their job duties were limited to those described in the FLSA's executive, administrative, and professional exemptions.

 More Employees Eligible for Overtime

-Under the new rule, the minimum salary threshold will rise to $684 per week, or $35,568 per year.
-Effective January 1, 2020, employees who currently earn between $23,660 and $35,568 will be entitled to overtime pay, regardless of whether they perform exempt job duties.
-The DOL rule also increases the annual minimum compensation for highly compensated employees (HCE) from $100,000 to $107,432.
+Under the new rule, the minimum salary threshold will rose to $684 per week, or $35,568 per year.
+Effective January 1, 2020, employees who previously earned between $23,660 and $35,568 are entitled to overtime pay, regardless of whether they perform exempt job duties.
+The DOL rule also increased the annual minimum compensation for highly compensated employees (HCE) from $100,000 to $107,432.

 Previously, the Obama administration issued regulations in 2016 that increased the minimum salary threshold to qualify for overtime exemptions.
 However, these changes triggered litigation by business groups and many states, and on August 31, 2017, a federal court in Texas issued a final decision striking down the changes.

 How should your organization address the changes to the FLSA?
 The first step is to familiarize yourself with the new rule.
 Start by reading this overview.
 You'll then want to revisit job descriptions and remove any ambiguity surrounding job duties.
 Review the actual duties of employees who were exempt before to ensure they are consistent with FLSA exemption requirements now.